Traditional Napoletana pizza with San Marzano tomato, Cetara anchovies, Sicilian capers, Gaeta black olives, basil, and Coratina EVOO – no cheese

 • Careful baking

-Modern food culture often prioritises speed.
-Roman pizza does not.
+Modern food culture loves shortcuts.
+Roman pizza doesn’t.

-Fast-fermented dough can rise quickly, but it lacks:
+Fast-fermented dough can rise quickly, but it often lacks:

 • Depth of flavour